Bryanskiy/posts/delegation in generic contexts.md

 ```

-Next, we could also allow "instantiation" of inference variables:
+Next, we could also allow explicit inference variables and their "instantiation":

 ```rust
 fn to_reuse<T: Clone>(_: T) {}